jamietao/evalib/README.md

 2. Run the sql\schema.sql file to create the required tables.
 3. Run teh sql\init_data.sql to insert the intilize data.
 4. Get the package generated and run command: java -jar <packageName>

+### Issues and Solution
+[] SpringBoot cannot server static file - Missing @EnableAutoConfiguration attribute in Application class.
+[] mybatis typealias registration use package works fine when debug in eclipse but it does not work when run from jar package.